fossabot/vikserver2/CONTRIBUTING.md

 When socketctl.js is modified, the way the frontend communicates with the backend changes Many of the modifications on crypto.js requires a modification on the [backend](https://github.com/vikserver/vikserver-backend)
 So it's fundamental to follow this rules in order to keep the speed and security
-- Criptogrphy
+- Criptography
-  - The framework used for encription is openpgp and cannot be replaced
+  - The framework used for encryption is openpgp and cannot be replaced
   - The framework used for verifying is js-sha256 and also cannot be replaced
   - When this frameworks can be changed?
     - When there is another framework that implements more required features, is faster or more secure